cuzfrog/WebDriverServ/README.md

 ###Feature:

 1. This project is written in Scala and includes two parts:
    * A server that runs a Selenium WebDriver and accepts client instruction.
    * A client which controls the server and is put in your code as dependency.

-2. Based on akka remoting.
-So client and driver can run on different "machine".
+2. Based on akka remoting(Artery).
 3. Add some convenient methods. (like auto switch to window or frame.)
 4. Use typesafe Config.
-You can easily setup test environment.

 5. Fine-tuned server logging and complete client document.
+6. Define html parsing logic at client side, and execute at server side.

 ###How to Use: